Chart Color Schemes

 Acacia Gardens shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The region's educational profile is notable with university qualification rates at 39.5% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+The area's educational profile is notable regionally with university qualification rates at 39.5% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
 Bachelor degrees are most prevalent at 26.2%, followed by postgraduate qualifications (11.0%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding such qualifications - advanced diplomas at 11.2% and certificates at 17.8%.
+Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding these, including advanced diplomas (11.2%) and certificates (17.8%).

 Frequently Asked Questions - Education